Decade 1980-1989

 Also in 1982, an acrylic, oilstick and collage on canvas is titled Red Skull.
 It displays around that new theme Jean-Michel's signature explosions of seven bright colors.
 This painting 152 x 152 cm was sold for £ 16.5M by Christie's on October 6, 2017, lot 8.

 The game becomes serious.
-On May 11, 2021, Christie's sold at lot 8 A for $ 93M In this case, acrylic and oilstick on canvas 198 x 187 cm painted in 1983.
-The April 26 press release had announced an estimate of $ 50M.
+On May 11, 2021, Christie's sold at lot 8 A for $ 93M from an estimate of $ 50M In this case, acrylic and oilstick on canvas 198 x 187 cm painted in 1983.
 Please watch the video shared by the auction house.

 The skull occupies now the whole surface of the canvas, without a reference to a skin.
 A half of it is missing, evidencing the post death decay.
 The surrounding color is a very violent red.
 The cheek embeds a one-hand clock ticking the disaster of time and the precarity of black men in the US society.
 The single eye is yellow and the teeth are green.